glazzara/vaucanson1/doc/README.txt

 Requirements
 ============

 Vaucanson was tested with the `GNU Compiler Collection (GCC)`_ version 4.1.x and 4.2.x, and with ICC_ version 9 and 10.1.
 The code is fully compliant with the ISO C++ standard (ISO-IEC 14882) to permit a higher portability in the future.

 .. _GNU Compiler Collection (GCC): http://gcc.gnu.org/
 .. _ICC: http://www.intel.com/software/products/compilers/

-High verbose  mode of the testing  suites uses the AT&T  dot format to save automaton in  a human readable file.
-Use  Graphviz_ to visualize these .dot files.
+TAF-Kit and some test cases can use the AT&T dot format to save automaton in a human readable file.
+You should install Graphviz_ to visualize these ``.dot`` files or run the test suite.

 .. _Graphviz: http://www.research.att.com/sw/tools/graphviz/

-If  you want  to use  the XML  I/O system,  you will  need  the Apache `Xerces-C++`_ library version 2.3 or above.
+The XML I/O system is based on the Apache `Xerces-C++`_ library version 2.3 or above.

 .. _Xerces-C++: http://xml.apache.org/xerces-c/